Pumpkin Soup

 SALT + PEPPER – I don’t give an exact measurement.
 Season to your own taste.
 However, I recommend using cracked salt and cracked black pepper.

-The goal of this recipe was to create a truly delicious, easy pumpkin soup you can throw together in no time.
-Here are some ideas you can use to put your own spin on this recipe.
+The goal of this recipe was to create a truly delicious, easy pumpkin soup that you can throw together in no time.
+Here are some ideas for putting your own spin on it.

 VEGAN – If you need to make a vegan version of this recipe, substitute the heavy cream with coconut cream and use olive oil instead of butter.